A How-to Guide for Housing Master Planning

-- Attendees will learn techniques to manage housing inventory, and create working documents to aid in long term planning.
+- Attendees will learn techniques to manage housing inventory and create working documents to aid in long-term planning.

-- Begin a Plan: Attendees will gain all knowledge and documents needed in order to begin to work on creating new documents so they will be able to, understand what building components need to be considered when discussing life cycles of facilities, create a long-term life cycle data sheet consisting of building components, and housing phasing strategies specifically for their institution.
+- Begin a Plan: Attendees will gain all knowledge and documents needed in order to begin to work on creating new documents so they will be able to, understand what building components need to be considered when discussing the life cycles of facilities, create a long-term life cycle data sheet consisting of building components, and housing phasing strategies specifically for their institution.

 Mid-Level to Director of Housing/Residence Life Departments

-Dr. Matthew Kerch have over 15 years managing residential facilities and operations and has presented at state, regional, national, and international conferences related to housing master planning.
+Dr. Matthew Kerch has over 15 years managing residential facilities and operations and has presented at state, regional, national, and international conferences related to housing master planning.
 He has also facilitated workshops for select institutions, provided program reviews, consulting opportunities, and has published work focusing on housing master plan development.